July 12, 2022: The Spotted Lanternfly Quarantine has expanded to include Sussex County. Find out what it means for you. More Info

-Reporting sightings of spotted lanternfly outside of New Castle County is significant.
-Citizen reports help us determine how these insects are moving and which transportation pathways they are utilizing.
-These reports also allow us to notify agricultural operations that have plants vulnerable to this insect.
+Reporting sightings of spotted lanternfly near the Dover Air Force Base and in Sussex County is significant.
+Citizen reports help us determine how these insects move and which transportation pathways they utilize.
+These reports also allow us to notify agricultural operations with plants vulnerable to this insect.

 While spotted lanternfly are planthoppers, they can fly and are quick to hop away.
 Make sure to kill the nymphs and adults before taking pictures because we do not want them to stay in the environment.
 It is recommended that you stomp on a spotted lanternfly head-on.
 If they feel the air change from your foot coming down behind them, they will hop away or take flight.